marioy47/blog-site/src/content/blog/install-postgresql-on-mac-with-brew/index.md

 cover: ./brew-install-postgresql.png
 ---

-# Install and Manage PostgreSQL in a Mac with Homebrew

 In this post I'll show you how to install [PostgreSQL](https://postgresql.org) on a Mac machine, as easy as possible, using [Homebrew](https://brew.sh).
 And I'll also show you some tips, tricks and gotchas.

 As I bonus, I'll show you how to access it directly in visual studio since most of the visualization tools are commercial or pretty cumbersome to use.

-## TOC

 ## Install the package